johnrichardrinehart/coderlm/README.md

 - **"Recursive Language Models"** by Alex L. Zhang, Tim Kraska, and Omar Khattab (MIT CSAIL, 2025).
 The paper introduces the RLM framework for processing inputs far beyond model context windows by treating extended prompts as external data that the model recursively examines.
   > Zhang, A. L., Kraska, T., & Khattab, O. (2025).
 Recursive Language Models. *arXiv preprint* [arXiv:2512.24601](https://arxiv.org/abs/2512.24601).

 - **[brainqub3/claude_code_RLM](https://github.com/brainqub3/claude_code_RLM)** — A minimal RLM implementation for Claude Code by brainqub3 that applies the pattern to document processing via a persistent Python REPL.
-CoderLM adapts this approach from documents to codebases, replacing the Python REPL with a purpose-built Rust server and tree-sitter indexing.
+CodeRLM adapts this approach from documents to codebases, replacing the Python REPL with a purpose-built Rust server and tree-sitter indexing.

 ## Repository Layout